 “The greatest predictor of a child’s health should not be his or her zip code.”

-Through the Center for the Urban Child and Healthy Family, we are revolutionizing the model of care for pediatric patients and their families, standing at the epicenter of clinical care, research, and the community.
+In 2016, BMC Pediatrics launched the Center for the Urban Child and Healthy Family, to revolutionize the model of care for pediatric patients and their families, standing at the epicenter of clinical care, research, and the community.